MoesLab/Pythonsense/README.md

 Software:
 Debian kernel for teh pi
-Python 3.7  with AppJar 0.98 package installed the actual program "pythonesense" and all .gif pictures are  included in this repository
+Python 3.7  with AppJar 0.98 package installed the actual program "pythonsense" and all .gif pictures are  included in this repository

 other HW:
 Keyboard and Gamepad to interface with pi and they are Bluetooth enabled.